mstksg/inCode/copy/entries/io-purity.md

 used by QuickCheck, a `Parsec` is used by Parsec, and an `IO` is used by...well, what?
 A computer!

-(And yes, this is really what Haskell "does best" --- Haskell provides language features that make it excel at assembling instruction data structures like this, giving it a considerable leg up over most other languages.
+(And yes, this is really what Haskell "does best" --- though we haven't seen it yet, and indeed this subject is beyond the scope of this article, Haskell provides language features that make it excel at assembling instruction data structures like this, giving it a considerable leg up over most other languages.
 Haskell can be considered almost as a language very strongly specialized in this assembly process.)

 The "Main" Point
 ----------------